harrisj09/Personal-Site/README.md

  - node.js

 # Background information about the site
  The CSS proportion of the site makes use of Flexbox, CSS Grid, media queries, display property and position property in order to deliver a fully responsive site.
-I'd prefer not to use CSS frameworks due to the fact that all of this can accomplished without them.
+I'd prefer not to use CSS frameworks due to the fact that all of this can accomplished without them, but I have no problem with implementing a CSS preprocessor(SASS most likely).